Person smiling and looking down at their tablet.

 However, the above owners may opt to purchase workers' comp.
 It's a smart financial decision, as your health insurance provider might deny an injury claim if it's related to your work.

-How much does workers' compensation coverage cost in Wyoming?
+How much does workers' compensation insurance cost in Wyoming?

-Estimated employer rates for workers’ compensation in Wyoming are $1.98 per $100 in covered payroll.
+Estimated employer costs for workers’ compensation in Wyoming are $1.83 per $100 of covered wages [PDF].

 • Number of employees